-Why it’s worth it to protect your smile after such a big investment:
+Why it’s worth protecting your smile after such a big investment:

-Dentists sometimes don’t always tell you the downside of new veneers.
-Look, there is a golden rule that I think everyone should be aware of.
-It is this: THERE IS NOTHING THAT IS BETTER THAN YOUR NATURAL, HEALTHY TEETH.
+Dentists don’t always tell you the downside of new veneers.
+There’s a golden rule that I think everyone should be aware of: There is nothing better than your natural, healthy teeth.

 Take dentures for example.
-Your dentures are not going to feel like your real teeth.
-Ever.
+Dentures are not going to feel like real teeth.
 You just eventually get used to them and forget what your real teeth felt like.

 You know what else can happen to veneers?
 They can chip and break.

 Sometimes it feels like one thing after the other.

 For most people, getting new veneers is a huge expense and one that takes a lot of time and diligence to save the money for.

 The reality is simple.
 Any cosmetic dentistry work is just downright expensive.